Suraj9300i/Dimension-X/README.md

 # Dimension-X
-This is a 3d game made with unity
+This is a simple 3d game made with unity some of the screenshots are uploaded here

+## Screenshots